 Once all of the walkers had completed the necessary registration paperwork, it was time for the briefing which was delivered by the expert guide Chris Ainsley from Optimal Adventures.

 The briefing concluded and the group proceeded to take on the 27-mile walk in blazing hot conditions - all wearing heavy backpacks!
 The first ascent the team were to tackle was Pen-Y-Ghent, the lowest of Yorkshire’s Three Peaks at 2,277 feet but no less of a climb.

 After conquering the first summit there were celebrations, however, there were two bigger peaks to climb ahead of them.
 Next, the group began the slog to get to the top of the second peak, called Whernside.
 Whilst Whernside is not a steep climb, it is a long and arduous eight mile uphill slog.

 With two peaks down and one to go the team wearily made their way to final checkpoint.
 The realisation hit that there was still one more peak to overcome.
 Final plans were made and it was then time to complete the last of the Y3P Challenge.

 Naturally, there was a celebration on the final summit, Ingleborough had been conquered.
-Finally, one by one the weary Mancunians made it back to the campsite where Manchester Freemasons had provided a barbeque and beer feast for the bedraggled walkers.
+Finally, one by one they made it back to the campsite where Manchester Freemasons had provided a barbeque and beer feast for the bedraggled walkers.

 Manchester Level Club continues with its extensive charity work and are currently running a charity auction for a local children's charity.